plinioduartt/ts-transaction-manager/readme.md

 Configuration:
 ```
 import { DataSource } from 'typeorm'
-import { TransactionManager } from 'ts-transaction-manager'
+import { TransactionManager } from '@plinioduartt/ts-transaction-manager'

 const dataSource = new DataSource({
 	...options